anastasia-v-m/rsschool-cv_stage0/cv.md

 **Expirience**

-I work in technical support for 7 years.
+I work in IT for 6 years.

 **English language**